pkovarynng/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an ....
+To train the model, I used an Adam optimizer.
+I halved the original learning rate to 0.0005 and double the epochs.
+The batch size I left at 128 and have not touched any other existing hyperparameters.
+Added a new one, though: the keep probabilty for the drop out layers.
+It was helpful to prevent overfitting the model to the training set.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.